Nick689/CustomPOS/Readme.md

 * Max number of sold item: 18446744073709551615 BIGINT(20)
 * Max number of item per invoice: 100 (limited by mysql connector)
 * Number of reference per item: 6 (can be extended)

+Demo version will use spreadsheet to store data.
+It will not have the same capability and security than SQL version.
+LibreOffice is limited to 1 million rows